-- A maximum of eight keys can be coded to your vehicle. - Only use SecuriLockTM keys. - You must have two previously programmed coded keys (keys that already operate your vehicle's engine) and the new unprogrammed key(s) readily accessible. - If two previously programmed coded keys are not available, you must take your vehicle to your authorized dealer to have the spare key(s) programmed. - 1.
-Insert a previously programmed coded key into the ignition. - 2.
-Turn the ignition from the 1 (off) position to the 3 (on) position.
-Keep the ignition in the 3 (on) position for at least one second, but no more than 10 seconds.
+- A maximum of eight keys can be coded to your vehicle. - Only use SecuriLock® keys. - You must have two previously programmed coded keys (keys that already operate your vehicle's engine) and the new unprogrammed key(s) readily accessible. - If two previously programmed coded keys are not available, you must take your vehicle to your authorized dealer to have the spare key(s) programmed.

+1. Insert a previously programmed coded key into the ignition.

+2. Turn the ignition from the O (off) position to the II (on) position.
+Keep the ignition in the II (on) position for at least one second, but no more than 10 seconds.

-- 3. Turn the ignition to the 1 (off) position. - 4.
-Remove the previously programmed coded key from the ignition. - 5.
-Within 10 seconds of removing the previously programmed coded key, insert the other previously programmed coded key into the ignition. - 6.
-Turn the ignition from the 1 (off) position to the 3 (on) position.
-Keep the ignition in the 3 (on) position for at least one second but not more than 10 seconds. - 7.
-Turn the ignition to the 1 (off) position. - 8.
-Remove the previously programmed coded key from the ignition. - 9.
-Within twenty seconds of removing the previously programmed coded key, insert the unprogrammed key (new/valet key) into the ignition. - 10.
-Turn the ignition from the 1 (off) position to the 3 (on) position.
-Keep the ignition in the 3 (on) position for at least one second, but no more than 10 seconds.
+3. Turn the ignition to the O (off) position.

+4. Remove the previously programmed coded key from the ignition.

+5. After three seconds but within 10 seconds of removing the previously programmed coded key, insert the other previously programmed coded key into the ignition.

+6. Turn the ignition from the O (off) position to the II (on) position.
+Keep the ignition in the II (on) position for at least one second but not more than 10 seconds.

+- 7. Turn the ignition to the O (off) position. - 8.
+Remove the previously programmed coded key from the ignition.

+9. After three seconds but within twenty seconds of removing the previously programmed coded key, insert the unprogrammed key (new/valet key) into the ignition.

+10. Turn the ignition from the O (off) position to the II (on) position.
+Keep the ignition in the II (on) position for at least one second, but no more than 10 seconds.